Skip to main content

 Find What Feels Good

-Most classes are led by Mishler, and I loved her teaching style.
-She’s informative, always has suggestions for those who want to modify their practice to be easier or more difficult, and has a soothing presence that comes through the screen.
-You can find some sessions taught by guest teachers, but because Mishler is the main instructor, you don’t get as much new content as other apps.
-What's more, Mishler continues to create new content for free on her YouTube channel, making buying into this app a head scratcher for all but her most dedicated fans.
+Mishler leads most classes, and I loved her teaching style.
+She’s informative, always has suggestions for those who want to modify their practice to be easier or more complex, and has a soothing presence that comes through the screen.
+You can find some sessions taught by guest teachers, but because Mishler is the primary instructor, you don’t get as much new content as other yoga apps.
+What's more, Mishler continues creating new free content on her YouTube channel, making buying into this yoga app a head-scratcher for all but her most dedicated fans.

-That monthly fee supports Mishler's mission—in fact, the app description touts keeping the Yoga With Adriene channel “alive” as a benefit of paying for the app.
-But more casual viewers will benefit more from exploring the YouTube channel before springing for the app.
+That monthly fee supports Mishler's mission—in fact, the yoga app description touts keeping the Yoga With Adriene channel “alive” as a benefit of paying for the yoga app.
+But more casual viewers will benefit more from exploring the YouTube channel before springing for the yoga app.

 Pros